Table of contents

 Take it from us, a couple who are now both working from home, only several feet away from each other in a home office in a small apartment.

 The truth is that we got used to the space constraint and joys of working together in the same home during our months of working remotely while traveling around the world.
-During this time, we got creative in how we led a remote work lifestyle through networking and making use of some great remote work apps and websites.

 Want to see our best tips for surviving as two partners who both work from home?
 Read on!